-Learning that some things in life are a myth (sorry tooth fairy) do no harm to us as adults.
+Learning that some things in life are a myth (sorry tooth fairy) does no harm to us as adults.
 However, when it comes to marketing, there can be some seriously damaging myths out there.

 Myth 1: You don't need many landing pages